grbeno/llm_apps-cli/Readme.md

 ```
 python chat.py --r "correct english"
 ```
-Other roles: `correct german` `translate to english` / german / spanish / french / hungarian
+Other roles: `correct german` `upgrade english`, `remaster the conversation` `translate to english/german/hungarian` or extend with what you need in `prompts.py` and `helpers.py`.

-End conversation: `add empty row <- push enter`
+End conversation: `empty prompt / press Enter`

 ---

 #### Ollama
-Download and install from Ollama's website to use it locally.
+Download and install from [Ollama's website](https://ollama.com/download) to use it locally.

 _pull a model_
 ```